Korean cuisine: Colonial period to modern period

-Climate

-The climate of Korea is characterized by four distinct seasons–spring, summer, autumn and winter–yielding a diverse array of seasonal foods.
-Even the same ingredients may have different tastes and nutrients in each season, which produces a variety of flavor variation within recipes.
-Unlike the abundant food materials available in the hot, humid summers and clear, dry springs and autumns, cold winters see Koreans eating dried vegetables and kimchi instead of fresh vegetables.
-Jeotgal, a salted fermented fish, was developed by the ancestors in the southern region of Korea as a way to preserve fish for a long period of time during the cold winters and hot summers.
-However, recent climate changes have introduced a subtropical climate to the peninsula, changing the types of seasonal food materials available.

 Food

 Grains

 Grains have been one of the most important staples of the Korean diet.
 Early myths of the foundations of various kingdoms in Korea center on grains.
 One foundation myth relates to Jumong, who received barley seeds from two doves sent by his mother after establishing the kingdom of Goguryeo.
 Yet another myth speaks of the three founding deities of Jeju Island, who were to be wed to the three princesses of Tamna; the deities brought seeds of five grains which were the first seeds planted, which in turn became the first instance of farming.

 During the pre-modern era, grains such as barley and millet were the main staples.
 They were supplemented by wheat, sorghum, and buckwheat.
 Rice is not an indigenous crop to Korea and millet was likely the preferred grain before rice was cultivated.
 Rice became the grain of choice during the Three Kingdoms period, particularly in the Silla and Baekje Kingdoms in the southern regions of the peninsula.
 Rice was such an important commodity in Silla that it was used to pay taxes.
 The Sino-Korean word for "tax" is a compound character that uses the character for the rice plant.
 The preference for rice escalated into the Joseon period, when new methods of cultivation and new varieties emerged that would help increase production.